 Dinner at Ondine

 On day 3, I started the day with another coffee shop hunt and ended up at Mayvn Cafe.
-The cafe is part of the Eden Locke hotel and features an incredibly aesthetic interior.
-Coffee was decent and they have a couple of simple dishes available on the menu plus bakery goods.
+The cafe is part of the Eden Locke Hotel and features an incredibly aesthetic interior.
+The coffee was decent and they have a couple of simple dishes available on the menu plus bakery goods.
 I enjoyed the croissant with butter & jam and a cup of latte.

 Brunch at Pirlous